asc4asc/bash-script-template/README.md

 First reduce it to a short template that I will easy use.
 If I need more I come back to the original. :-)

 # Think about?
+* -h -? (--help) stops the command no command execution give help.
+* arguments are normally allways execute in the same order!
+* long  command-line arguments example: --help as alternative possible?
 * loggger
 * getopts
 * echo "test" > /tmp/log$$